Joshua Seftel

-Joshua Seftel (born July 17, 1968) is an Academy Award-nominated film director.
+Joshua Seftel (born July 17, 1968) is an American film director.
 Seftel began his career in documentaries at age 22 with his Emmy-nominated film, Lost and Found, about Romania's orphaned children.
 He followed this with several films including Stranger at the Gate, an Oscar-nominated short documentary executively produced by Nobel Peace Prize laureate Malala Yousafzai.
 His political campaign film Taking on the Kennedys was selected by Time Magazine as one of the “ten best of the year."
 Seftel also directed the underdog sports film The Home Team which premiered at SXSW, and a film about the Broadway revival of the musical Annie, It's the Hard Knock Life.
+In 2026, Seftel’s film, All the Empty Rooms, won the 2025 Academy Award for Best Documentary Short Film.

 Early life

 Born in Schenectady, New York, Seftel graduated from Tufts University in the class of 1990 with a Bachelor of Arts in French Literature and having completed the required coursework in pre-medical sciences.
 During his time at Tufts University, he studied abroad in Paris, France at Wesleyan University in Paris as a student of French literature and history in 1988.
 He later attended Columbia University’s National Arts Journalism Program (NAJP) in New York City as a mid-career fellow in 2002-2003.
 He is Jewish.